Qazzian/boilerplate/README.md

 ##### Server:build
 To rebuild the code (which in turn is placed in the "target" folder) and then start the nginx, Mongo and Node servers.
-Once it is running all you have to do is turn your browser to app.solidfoundation.com.
+Once it is running all you have to do is turn your browser to app.qazzian.com.
-Note that depending on how you setuo your nginx installation you may have to use sudo as it stops and starts nginx.
+Note that depending on how you setup your nginx installation you may have to use sudo as it stops and starts nginx.
 ```bash
    grunt server:build
 ```

 ##### Server
 Start the nginx, Mongo and Node servers based on the source which is already in the target folder.
-Once it is running all you have to do is turn your browser to app.solidfoundation.com.
+Once it is running all you have to do is turn your browser to app.qazzian.com.
 ```bash
    grunt server
 ```